We drove to Detroit on Saturday morning, passing the world’s largest tire on the way.

 They had some exhibits from the early days when the band was still called the Quarrymen.
 The drum set belonged to Colin Hanton, but John, Paul and George all played on it at one time or another.
 The guitar is the same model as John’s.
 We had to read the signs carefully.
 Most of the displays were just similar to Beatles’ stuff, not the actual items.
 In other words, artifakes.

-Wayne looks at a “brick-by-brick reconstruction” of the stage of the Cavern Club in Liverpool where the Beatles often performed.
+A “brick-by-brick reconstruction” of the stage of the Cavern Club in Liverpool where the Beatles often performed.

 After we took this photo, I ran out to the car and got the red chair.